Rui Duarte (footballer, born 1978)

-Rui Pedro Viegas Silva Gomes Duarte (born 16 September 1978) is a Portuguese former professional footballer who played as a central midfielder.
-He is the current head coach of Campeonato Brasileiro Série B club Athletic-MG.
+Rui Pedro Viegas Silva Gomes Duarte (born 16 September 1978) is a Portuguese former professional footballer who played as a central midfielder, currently a manager.

 He amassed Primeira Liga totals of 162 matches and 12 goals over ten seasons, representing Belenenses, Estrela da Amadora and Olhanense in the competition.
 He added 164 games and 26 goals in the Segunda Liga for four clubs.

 In 2017, Duarte began working as a coach, leading Farense and Trofense to promotion from the third tier.

 Playing career

 Born in Lisbon, Duarte joined the youth ranks of local C.F.
 Os Belenenses as an 11-year-old, making his Primeira Liga debut for the club in the 1999–2000 season (seven matches, one goal).
 He took his game to the Segunda Liga in 2003, representing in quick succession Associação Naval 1º de Maio and Leixões SC.

 After signing in summer 2006 from C.F.
 Estrela da Amadora, Duarte went on to spend the better part of his 19-year senior career with S.C.
 Olhanense, winning the 2008–09 Liga de Honra and remaining with the team in the top division for the following five seasons, with him as captain.
 He rescinded his contract in November 2014, and moved to their Algarve rivals S.C.
 Farense for the new year.